 I read a lot of fanzines in the aftermath of punk despite most regurgitating the same old theories and the same old groups.
 In the mad rush of the early 80’s, with something new and thrilling emerging almost every day, I forgot all about fanzines except for two.
 Lindsay Hutton’s Next Big Thing and Chris Coleman’s What A Nice Way To Turn Seventeen were beacons of brilliance in an oh so predictable literary landscape.
 They both ploughed their own furrow regardless of any trend or fashion and stayed true to their own cause.
 And they were all the more readable for that.
 With my inborn tendency to flip about all over the place they persuaded me to stay a while longer in their very particular world of maverick rock’n’rollers.

 What A Nice Way To Turn Seventeen only lasted for three years, six issues, one EP and two compilation LP’s.
 Its brilliant writing persuaded me to remember then reconsider my love for The Stones, Bolan and Johnny Thunders and introduced me to the lesser known delights of Nikki Sudden, Dave Kusworth and that whole Leamington Spa/Coventry scene.
 In its selective way it helped me tune back into the indefatigable spirit of rock’n’roll; the swagger, the glamour, the pure beauty of it.
 What A Nice Way To Turn Seventeen was everything a fanzine could ever hope to be and a whole heap more.
-Hopefully these 10 songs evoke the spirit that poured from its every page.
+Hopefully these ten songs evoke the spirit that poured from its every page.

-1. The Heartbreakers / Born To Lose (L.A.M.F LP October 1977)
+01. The Heartbreakers ‘Born To Lose’ (L.A.M.F LP October 1977)

 Chris Coleman and Nikki Sudden loved Johnny Thunders so much they did a special one off issue dedicated to him.
 The best thing I can say about that is it completely changed my view of him as a no good junkie loser.
 No question, ‘Born To Lose’ is the greatest Heartbreakers tune by a mile.

-2. Alex Chilton / Bangkok (Single A Side June 1978)
+02. Alex Chilton ‘Bangkok’ (Single A Side June 1978)

 Alex Chilton was another What A Nice Way To Turn Seventeen favourite, one of those semi mythical cult figures who has always been adored despite his solo stuff being something of a disaster, ‘Bankok’ was one of the few records that lived up to the legend.

-3. Vic Godard & Subway Sect / Stop That Girl (Single A Side January 1981)
+03. Vic Godard & Subway Sect ‘Stop That Girl’ (Single A Side January 1981)

 Another outsider buried deep within the myth of punk, Vic Godard never seemed to get the breaks he deserved.
 The slightly jazzy ‘Stop That Girl’ is his own favourite from a small yet perfect catalogue.

-4. Alan Vega / Jukebox Baby (Alan Vega LP September 1981)
+04. Alan Vega ‘Jukebox Baby’ (Alan Vega LP September 1981)

 When Suicide faded away Alan Vega disappeared off my radar until Chris Coleman investigated his solo records.
 ‘Jukebox Baby’ was a number one hit in that alternative universe we all wished we lived in.

-5. Sneaky Feelings / Not To Take Sides (Send You LP May 1983 & WANWTTS #6 Compilation 1986)
+05. Sneaky Feelings ‘Not To Take Sides’ (Send You LP May 1983 & WANWTTS #6 Compilation 1986)

 An original part of the Flying Nun/Dunedin New Zealand thing Sneaky Feelings were fairly obscure even at the time.
 Their part in whatever got things moving in the Southern hemisphere has been passed over somewhat as time’s gone by but to my mind they are easily as great as their more illustrious label mates The Chills.

-6. Furious Apples / Belladonna (Single B Side June 1983)
+06. Furious Apples ‘Belladonna’ (Single B Side June 1983)

 Chris Coleman put me onto these enigmatic Coventry lads and ‘Belladonna’ became a real favourite of mine.

-7. Rag Dolls / Sparrows (WANWTTS #2 1984)
+07. Rag Dolls ‘Sparrows’ (WANWTTS #2 1984)

 Dave Kusworth’s first appearance here it’s hard to believe that with craft and skill like this The Rag Dolls weren’t huge.
 Incredibly ‘Sparrows’ only found its way onto vinyl via What A Nice Way To Turn Seventeen‘s first four track companion EP with issue 2.

-8. The Jacobites / One More String Of Pearls (Robespierre’s Velvet Basement LP August 1985)
+08. The Jacobites ‘One More String Of Pearls’ (Robespierre’s Velvet Basement LP August 1985)

 Nikki Sudden and Dave Kusworth’s regular rock’n’roll sideline were as good if not better than their solo stuff.
 Robespierre’s Velvet Basement is my favourite Jacobites record, ‘Pearls’ my favourite song.
 I still play it regularly to this day.

-9. The Replacements / Swingin’ Party (Tim November 1985)
+09. The Replacements ‘Swingin’ Party’ (Tim November 1985)

-Of course I knew a bit about The Replacements but reading more in What A Nice Way To Turn Seventeen made me listen all over again and discover what I’d been missing.
+Of course, I knew a bit about The Replacements but reading more in What A Nice Way To Turn Seventeen made me listen all over again and discover what I’d been missing.

-10. Nikki Sudden / This Is Still England (Single A Side March 1986 & WANWTTS # 6 1986)
+10. Nikki Sudden ‘This Is Still England’ (Single A Side March 1986 & WANWTTS # 6 1986)

 When Nikki Sudden died in 2006 he left behind a massive catalogue of records.
 One thing’s for sure, he had always believed in rock’n’roll.
 It oozed out of him in the way he looked, his love of music and the songs he wrote and because of that I always thought of him as the very essence of What A Nice Way To Turn Seventeen.